Photon79/ember-data-shims/README.md

 About
 -----

-Ember Data Shims (ECS) contain all the shims for Ember Data.
+Ember Data Shims (EDS) contain all the shims for Ember Data.

 Usage
 -----